-- Name: A char to a null-terminated string representing the name part of the name=value pair.
+- Name: An arm_char_t to a null-terminated string representing the name part of the (name,value) pair.
 Each string has a maximum length of 128 characters, including the termination character.
-If any pointer is null or the string is the null string, the name=value pair is ignored. - Value: A char to a null-terminated string representing the value part of the name=value pair.
+If the pointer is null or points to a zero-length string, the (name,value) pair is ignored.
+Names should not contain trailing blank characters or consist of only blank characters. - Value: An arm_char_t to a null-terminated string representing the value part of the (name, value) pair.
 Each string has a maximum length of 256 characters, including the termination character.
-If any pointer is null, the name=value pair is ignored. - Pointer to an array of context property names: An array of character pointers to the context property names.
+If the pointer is null or points to a zero-length string, the (name, value) pair is ignored.
+Values should not contain trailing blank characters or consist of only blank characters. - Pointer to an array of context property names: An array of character pointers to the context property names.